 What practices does GENESIS use for specimen accuracy when storing frozen eggs, sperm and embryos?

 The holding unit is labeled using, at minimum, the patient’s first and last names, date of birth and the date of freeze.
 Every cryopreservation event is recorded on a cryopreservation sheet.
 The cryopreservation sheet also includes the storage location for the material, including the tank and canister.
-Every cryopreservation event is also recorded in an Excel cryostorage database, which is on a computer server that is backed up every day.
+Every cryopreservation event is also recorded in our EMR and an Excel cryostorage database; which is on a computer server that is backed up every day.

-What safeguards does GENESIS use when specimens are removed from cryostorage for thawing, disposal or transfer to a patient?
+What safeguards does GENESIS use for accuracy when specimens are removed from cryostorage for thawing, disposal or transfer to a patient?

 When procedure dishes are prepared, each dish is labeled with the patient’s full name.
-Immediately before the transfer, the patient’s name and date of birth is again verified with the patient.
+Immediately before the transfer, the patient’s name and date of birth is again verified with the patient to ensure accuracy.
+The patient is also given a photograph of the embryo being transferred.

 Our Lab Credentials

 GENESIS maintains and operates three state-of-the-art laboratories licensed by the New York State Department of Health (NYSDOH) and the U.S. Food and Drug Administration (FDA).
-GENESIS is proud to be a member in good standing with the Society for Assisted Reproductive Technology (SART).
+We are accredited by CAP (College of American Pathologist).
+In fact, we passed our 2023 inspection without any deficiencies at all.
+GENESIS is also proud to be a member in good standing with the Society for Assisted Reproductive Technology (SART).

 Our Lab Director

 Alka Goyal, PhD, HCLD/CC is the Director of Laboratories at GENESIS.
-She holds a High Complexity Laboratory Director’s license and a Clinical Consultant certification from the American Board of Bioanalysis.
-She also has the NYSDOH Laboratory Director certification and has been involved in the field of reproductive medicine for over 25 years.
+She has been involved in the field of reproductive medicine for over 30 years.
+Dr. Goyal holds a High Complexity Laboratory Director’s license and a Clinical Consultant certification from the American Board of Bioanalysis.
+She also has the NYSDOH Laboratory Director certification , as well as lab director certification from CFAS (Canadian Fertility & Andrology Society).
+Dr. Goyal has also completed the GCSRT (Global Clinical Scholars Research Training Program) for Harvard Medical School, Boston.